AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 --------------------------

 - ✅ Collection's Collection Name defaults to model object formula name
-- Can use Current User in Server App functions
+- ✅ Can use Current User in Server App functions
-- User management - creation, approval, permissions
 - ✅ Decode ISO dates in JSON into JS Dates
 - ✅ Store JS Dates in Firestore as Timestamps
-- Record manipulation functions - Merge, Pick
+- ✅ Record manipulation functions - Merge, Pick
-- Better record construction
+- ✅ Better record construction
+- Check function
+- User management - creation, approval, permissions
+- GetOrCreate, UpdateOrCreate functions - good idea?
-- Validation expression(s) for Server App functions
+- Separate validation conditions for Server App functions - can be used in docs
 - ✅ CurrentUser() is allowed in server app functions
 - ✅ CurrentUser has Id property from uid
 - DataType validation for function inputs